← Back to 史記

 使 使 西

 In the twentieth year, Yan's Crown Prince Dan, fearing that Qin troops would invade his state, sent Jing Ke to assassinate the King of Qin.
 The King of Qin learned of it, had Jing Ke dismembered and displayed as a warning, and sent Wang Jian and Xin Sheng to attack Yan.
 Yan and Dai dispatched troops to attack the Qin army, but the Qin army defeated Yan west of the Yi River.
-In the twenty-first year, Wang Ben attacked Jing.
+In the twenty-first year, Wang Ben launched an attack on Jing.
 They then additionally sent troops to join Wang Jian's army, then broke the Yan crown prince's army, took Yan's Ji city, and obtained Crown Prince Dan's head.
 The King of Yan gathered Liaodong to the east and ruled there as king.
-Wang Jian declined on grounds of illness and old age, and returned home.
+Wang Jian declined on grounds of age and illness and returned home.
 Xinzheng rebelled.
 Lord Changping relocated to Ying.
 Heavy snow fell, reaching a depth of two chi and five cun.

 10